everpeace/kube-openmpi/chainermn-example/README.md

 # ChainerMN example on kube-openmpi
 This example shows how to make ChainerMN docker image extending kube-openmpi base image.
 And how to use it.

+__Please be advised ChainerMN base container image are provided at DockerHub already.
+This is only for sample.__

 ## Step 1.
 Build your docker image
 [Dockerfile](Dockerfile) used `everpeace/kube-openmpi:0.5.3-cuda8.0` as base image.
 And installs: